reiamt/advanced_rl_algorithms/README.md

 - use target networks for actor and (both) critics (6 in total)
 - use soft updates to the target network

+see paper 'Addressing Function Approximation Error in Actor-Critic Methods

+### 4. Proximal Policy Optimization (PPO)

+- tries to resolve the issue that in AC methods performance can decline quickly and hardly recovers (due to the fact that ac methods is very sensitive to pertubations e.g. small change in networks weights can change the output significantly)

+- limits update to policy network by baseing the update on the ration of new policy to old

+- two distinct networks instead of shared inputs
+- critic evaluates states (not s,a pairs!)
+- actor decides what to do based on current state
+    - network outputs probs (softmax) for a distribution
+    - exploration due to nature of distribution

+see paper 'Proximal Policy Optimization Algorithms'